 In March 2020, the Company entered into an agreement to lease approximately 39,000 square feet of office and laboratory space at 281 Albany Street in Cambridge, Massachusetts under an operating lease agreement (the "281 Albany Lease").
 The initial term of the 281 Albany Lease is ten years following the rent commencement date which was determined to be March 2021 in accordance with ASC 842, Leases (Topic 842) ("ASC 842"), as that was when the facility was substantially complete and available for use.
 The Company recognized a right-of-use asset and a lease liability of approximately \$40.4 million and \$34.8 million, respectively, in the first quarter of 2021 related to the 281 Albany Lease.
 In determining the lease liability, the Company used an incremental borrowing rate of 5.52% based on a number of factors including the Company's credit rating and the lease term.
 Included in the recognized right-of-use asset at the inception of the lease was approximately \$5.6 million in lease payments that were prepaid under the terms of the lease.
-The Company modified the right-of-use asset in the second quarter of 2021 based on changes to the configuration of this space, resulting in an additional \$1.4 million being added to the right-of-use asset.
+The Company modified the right-of-use asset.
 The base rent under the 281 Albany Lease is \$99.00 per square foot per year during the first year of the term, which is subject to scheduled annual increases up to \$128.87 per square foot per year during the last year of the initial term, plus certain operating expenses and taxes.
 In addition, the landlord contributed an aggregate of \$4.4 million toward the cost of construction and tenant improvements for the premises.
-In accordance with the 281 Albany Lease, the Company is required to maintain a letter of credit in the amount of \$1.9 million that is restricted for the term of the lease.
+In accordance with the 281 Albany Lease is the company's consolidated balance sheet.
+The Company is required to maintain a letter of credit in the amount of \$1.9 million that is restricted for the term of the lease.
 These restricted cash equivalents are reported in "Investments and other assets" in the Company's consolidated balance sheet.
-The Company has the option to extend the 281 Albany Lease for two successive five-year terms; this option is not included as part of the lease liability and right-of-use asset at December 31, 2021, as it is not reasonably certain that it will be exercised.
+The Company has the option to extend the 281 Albany Lease for two successive five-year terms; this option is not included as part of the lease liability and right-of-use asset at period